Home Study in Australia Budget to study in Australia

 All of these expenses can be difficult to save in advance, which is why the majority of students plan to work alongside their studies once in Australia.
 Many save before leaving to cover the first few months.

 You will to plan your schedule to be able to work during your free hours after / before your study hours.
 It is easy to find a job offering less than 20 hours a week.
-Indded casual jobs being very common in Australia.
-The majority of students turn to cafes, bars, restaurants, fast food, supermarkets, etc. as these positions are flexible with student schedules.
+Indeed casual jobs being very common in Australia.
+Typical student jobs include hospitality, retail, tutoring, and administrative roles.

 Source